 Africa’s most scenic national park

 Offering some of the most stunning scenery of any protected area in Uganda are the three unknown Game Reserves in the east and Kidepo Valley National Park in the extreme northeast of Uganda.
 The rolling, short-grass savannah lands are ringed by mountains and cut by rocky ridges harbour a number of animals found nowhere else in Uganda.

-Karamoja is home to two National Parks and two Game Reserves that collectively have the most unique biodiversity of Uganda and a great importance to the European Bird migration.
+Karamoja is home to one National Park and three Game Reserves that collectively have the most unique biodiversity of Uganda and a great importance to the European Bird migration.
 Pian Upe game reserve covers the area from Mt.
 Kadam in the South to Mt.
 Napak to the North.
 Together with the game reserve of Bokora and Matheniko create a larger ecosystem of savanna and mountains in a semi arid area where species are seen like ostriches, dik dik, hyenas and buffaloes and Uganda’s last population of roam antelope.
 Birdlife is particularly prolific around the swamp terrains where you will find many bird species difficult to see elsewhere like the Jackson’s Hornbill (Tockus jacksoni).

 In the far north of the region lies one of Africa’s most renown and remote national parks, Kidepo Valley, it contains one of the most exciting faunas of any Ugandan parks, with over 80 species of mammals such as the cheetah, Lions, elephants, leopard, warthogs, ostriches, buffaloes, giraffes and lions but also several of which restricted only to Kidepo, striped hyena and caracal.